wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 You can configure API Abuse Prevention to react to malicious bots in one of the following ways:

 * **Add to denylist**: Wallarm will [denylist](../user-guides/ip-lists/denylist.md) bots' IPs and block all traffic these IPs produce.
-* **Add to graylist**: this reaction allows you to try the API Abuse Prevention functionality avoiding bots' blocking.

-    Wallarm will register bots' attacks and put bots' IPs to the [graylists](../user-guides/ip-lists/denylist.md) but will not block traffic these IPs produce.

-    If you use filtering node in the safe blocking [mode](../admin-en/configure-wallarm-mode.md), some attacks originating from graylisted IPs will be blocked.
-[Read more](../user-guides/ip-lists/graylist.md)
+* **Add to graylist**: Wallarm will [graylist](../user-guides/ip-lists/graylist.md) bots' IPs and block only malicious requests originating from them.

-* **Only monitor**: Wallarm will display the detected bot activity in the **Events** section but will add the bot's IP neither to deny- nor to graylist.
-From any bot related event in `Monitoring` status, you can quickly block the bot with the **Add source IP to denylist** button.
+* **Only monitor**: Wallarm will display the detected bot activity in the [**Events**](../user-guides/events/check-attack.md) section but will add the bot's IP neither to deny- nor to graylist.
+From such events details, you can quickly block the bot with the **Add source IP to denylist** button.
+The IP is added to the denylist forever, but in the **IP Lists** section you can delete it or change the time of staying in the list.

 ## Exploring malicious bots and their attacks